metacpan/metacpan-docker/README.md

     bin/metacpan-docker localapi run --rm api index-cpan.sh

+This will prompt you to confirm removing old indices and setting up mappings on the ElasticSearch service (say `YES`) then proceed to rsync a partial CPAN in `/CPAN` for its metadata to be imported.

 Once the above is done, you should be able to see your local partial CPAN data in e.g. http://localhost:5001/recent and elsewhere.